Copyright Clearance and Assignment

 This work is either UNCLASSIFIED and has been cleared and approved for public release by the appropriate company and/or government agencies, OR no such classification and review is required.

-Authorized Official is required to make clear the copyright status of the work and assuring that it contains no copyright-infringing material:
+Authorized Official is required to make clear the copyright status of the work and assure that it contains no copyright-infringing material:

 This material represents original work by the author(s).
 No portion of the material is covered by a prior copyright; or for any portion copyrighted, the author has obtained permission for its use and all such permissions are in writing.
 Further, this work does not infringe any trademark, patent, trade secret, or other intellectual property rights of any person, nor does it contain any material that is defamatory.